JTraversa/Omisario/README.md

 ```
 --------------------------------------------------

 Disclaimer: This game is not intended for distribution.
-All rights to the original Super Mario belong to Nintendo.
-This integration is simply a demonstration of network integration.
+All rights to Super Mario NES belong to Nintendo.
+Omisario is only a demonstration of OmiseGo, Portis, and pToken integration.

 --------------------------------------------------
 <img src="https://nescience.io/wp-content/uploads/2020/05/OmisarioLogo.jpg" width="500" height="640">